rdrmic/color-columns/README.md

 ## Download
 At the moment, only Windows version is available, and it is [freely downloadable as a .zip file](https://github.com/rdrmic/color-columns/raw/main/dist/color-columns-v015.zip) that contains a standalone / portable / no-installer .exe file.

-However, prerequisite is Microsoft C++ runtime, which can be downloaded [here](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022), in case you don't have it on your machine already.
+However, prerequisite is Microsoft C++ runtime, which can be downloaded [here](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022), if you don't have it on your machine already.